 When the Savior arrived at the tree, he observed a curious thing — the fig tree was fruitless.
 Of what significance is this?

-Alfred Edersheim has called attention to the fact that “in Palestine the fruit appears before the leaves . . .”
-(The Life & Times of Jesus the Messiah, Grand Rapids: Eerdmans, 1947, Vol. II, p.
-374; emp.
-WJ).
+Alfred Edersheim has called attention to the fact that “in Palestine the fruit appears before the leaves” (p.
+374; emphasis added).
 Thus, to see a leafed fig tree (even at an unseasonable time — v.
 13b), warranted the assumption that there would be fruit on the tree.

 Centuries earlier, the Hebrew nation had been separated from the pagan peoples of antiquity to serve in a special role in the divine economy.
 In the days of Moses, the people of “Israel” were designated as Jehovah’s “firstborn” (Ex.
 4:22), i.e., they were granted a priority status.
 God thus said to Pharoah, who held Israel captive, “let my people go” (Ex.
 5:1).

 “The ox knows his owner, and the donkey his master’s crib, but Israel does not know, my people do not understand” (Isa.
 1:3).

 The Jewish people, through the influence they exerted upon the Roman authorities (see Mt.
 20:19; Acts 2:23), had Jesus killed.
 They murdered the very Messiah for whom they had waited across the centuries (see Mt.
 21:33ff).
 Though they had enjoyed every conceivable spiritual advantage, they had become, for the most part, an utterly renegade nation.

 In the symbolism of the Scriptures, a fruitless, withered tree was worthy of nothing more than being cut down (cf. Psa.
 90:6; Hos.
 9:16).
 “Withering” was a symbol of imminent death (Joel 1:12).
 In the blasting of this fruitless fig tree, the Son of God was suggesting this:

-(1) The nation, as a political entity, had become a worthless mechanism in the sacred scheme of things.
+- The nation, as a political entity, had become a worthless mechanism in the sacred scheme of things.
 It thus was worthy of nothing but destruction.

-(2) That destruction would shortly come (within forty years — A.D.
+- That destruction would shortly come (within forty years — A.D.
 66-70) with the invasion of the land by the Roman armies (cf. Mt.
 22:7ff; 24:15ff).

-(3) The punishment would be complete and final; the “tree” would be dead from the very “roots” (Mk.
+- The punishment would be complete and final; the “tree” would be dead from the very “roots” (Mk.
 11:20).

 There was a very good reason why Jesus Christ acted as he did on this occasion.
 It was not an impulsive act, it was not a misguided, irresponsible gesture.
 It was a deliberate, highly instructive warning.
 Unfortunately, the lesson conveyed has been lost upon the minds of many.

 Note: This episode is a deadly refutation of the false notion that there will be a revival of the old nation of Israel in the “end times” — as advocated by dispensationalists and premillennialists.
-For futher study, see our article, “God and the Nation of Israel”.
+For further study, see our article, God and the Nation of Israel.